jsjoeio/joeprevite.com/content/2020-09-07-how-i-launched-my-first-product/index.md

 ### Staying organized

-To actually manage the project and keep track of tasks, notes and anything else, I used the following:
+To actually manage the project and keep track of tasks, notes and anything else, I used the following tools:

 - [Foam](https://foambubble.github.io/foam/): my second brain, I have a long page of notes and thoughts
 - [Notion](https://www.notion.so/product): for things I needed to write down while on the go or high-level goals for the day
 - [VSCode](https://code.visualstudio.com/): I use Foam with VSCode, but I also built my product in VSCode (because they're exercises)

-Ultimately the tools you use don't matter that much, but I'm sharing it case it helps you figure out what to use.
+Ultimately the tools you use don't matter that much, but I'm sharing it case it helps you figure out what you might use.

 ### Keeping myself accountable